telerik/kendo-ui-core/docs-aspnet-core/introduction.md

 To be able to run the sample application on Linux, make sure you provide for the requirements listed below.

-- For information on installing ASP.NET 5 on Linux, refer to [this article](http://docs.asp.net/en/latest/getting-started/installing-on-linux.html).
+- For information on installing ASP.NET Core on Linux, refer to [this article](http://docs.asp.net/en/latest/getting-started/installing-on-linux.html).
 - Install [SQLite3](http://mislav.net/rails/install-sqlite3/).
 - Download the matching release of the [Sample Application](https://github.com/telerik/ui-for-aspnet-mvc-6-demos/releases).
 - Navigate to the `Kendo.Mvc.Examples` folder using the Terminal.